We promise to only contact you in a way that works for you, and make it easy for you to tell us how you would like to receive information from us.

 10.1 How to change or stop us contacting you by post, telephone, email or text message.

-You can change or update your contact preferences at any time by emailing www.sands.org.uk/my-preferences or contacting our Supporter Care team at:
+You can change or update your contact preferences at any time or contact our Supporter Care team at:

 Sands Data Protection,